Investing in emerging markets

 You can explore each of the markets OBG covers by sector here.

 Where can you find resources for following emerging markets?

-Visit the MCSI Emerging Markets Index to explore equity market performance in global emerging markets.
+You can also visit the MCSI Emerging Markets Index to access equity market information.
 This is often used as a performance benchmark for mutual funds and market growth.

-See this analysis to learn more about why attractive opportunities exist in economies not yet included in the indices.
+See this analysis to learn more about attractive opportunities that exist in economies not yet included in the indices.